oracle/terraform-provider-oci/docs/core/security_lists.md

 * `defined_tags` - (Optional) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `egress_security_rules` - (Optional) Rules for allowing egress IP packets.
-	* `destination` - (Required) The destination CIDR block for the egress rule.
+	* `destination` - (Required) The destination service cidrBlock or destination IP address range in CIDR notation for the egress rule.
 This is the range of IP addresses that a packet originating from the instance can go to.
+	* `destination_type` - (Optional) Type of destination for EgressSecurityRule.
+SERVICE_CIDR_BLOCK should be used if destination is a service cidrBlock.
+CIDR_BLOCK should be used if destination is IP address range in CIDR notation.
+It defaults to CIDR_BLOCK, if not specified.
 	* `icmp_options` - (Optional) Optional and valid only for ICMP.
 Use to specify a particular ICMP type and code as defined in [ICMP Parameters](http://www.iana.org/assignments/icmp-parameters/icmp-parameters.xhtml).
 If you specify ICMP as the protocol but omit this object, then all ICMP types and codes are allowed.
 If you do provide this object, the type is required and the code is optional.
 To enable MTU negotiation for ingress internet traffic, make sure to allow type 3 ("Destination Unreachable") code 4 ("Fragmentation Needed and Don't Fragment was Set").
 If you need to specify multiple codes for a single type, create a separate security list rule for each.
 		* `code` - (Optional) The ICMP code (optional).
 		* `type` - (Required) The ICMP type.